florating/skincare-routine-helper/README.md

 - be mindful of the objectives of each project when brainstorming to better select helpful datasets with the goals in mind
 - write effective and concise commit messages
 - be mindful of ergonomics!

+### Webscraping
+The Kaggle dataset contained URL to a webpage where users can purchase the specific skincare product.
+(Presumably, the original person who created this dataset specifically scraped these webpages.)

+After checking the website's robots.txt to confirm that scraping in this manner is not disallowed, product image URLs were scraped from metadata by visiting the product URLs.
+I used the Beautiful Soup and ratelimiter libraries in `meta.py` to automate this process.
+By limiting the requests to once per 20-30 seconds, I was able to respectfully access the website without taking up too much of their server's bandwidth.
+This also decreased the risk of detection and possible IP restriction or bans from server admin.

+Image URLs were saved to CSV files, which were later accessed using scripts in `cloud.py` to upload them to Cloudinary in a rate-limited fashion.
+The returned image URL from Cloudinary was secured (uses HTTPS protocol) and saved in a CSV.
+I also simultaneously added the secured image URL to its respective product within the database by accessing the cloud_img_url field for the ORM class.

+*[Click here](#the-skincare-routine-helper) to go back to the top.*

 ## Future Improvements
 - Look into improved encryption methods to hash and salt passwords